flatironinstitute/sciware/34_PyPackaging/main.md

 configuration methods.
 Guides referring to `setup.cfg` are almost certainly outdated.

-`setup.py` is sometimes still required, but only very rarely--if you aren't positive why you need it, you're probably just using outdated instructions.
+- `setup.py` is sometimes still required, but only very rarely
+  - if you aren't positive why you need it, you probably don't

-In particular, `setup.py` is not required to use single-source version numbers.
+  - In particular, you can use single-source version numbers without it

-These configuration methods will stop working soon, so now's the time to migrate!
+- These configuration methods will stop working soon, so now's the time to migrate!

 ### Minimal pyproject.toml for an installable package

-`[project]` section:

 ```toml
 [project]